-AP source: Buffalo Bills agree to hire McDermott as coach
+Buffalo Bills agree to hire Sean McDermott as coach

 He takes over a team in Buffalo that featured the NFL's top running attack but an underperforming defense in two seasons under Ryan.

-The Bills defense finished 19th in yards allowed two years straight, and was particularly porous against the run.
+The defense finished 19th in yards allowed two years straight, and was particularly porous against the run.
 Buffalo allowed 200-plus yards rushing to opposing running backs three times this season, including twice against Miami's Jay Ajayi.

 Owner Terry Pegula grew so dissatisfied with the defensive meltdowns, he fired Ryan in the week leading up to Buffalo's final game.
 Ryan was replaced by offensive coordinator Anthony Lynn, who served as interim coach in a season-ending loss to the New York Jets.